sanketwakhare/blogs-frontend/README.md

   - Comment Display Component
   - Like Button Component

+- Navigation should be fixed at top.
+Content should be scrollable

 ## Issues

 1. Fix order of navigation link custom class - DONE
 2. Fix page refresh on click on navigation link - DONE by using react-router-link
 3. Fix link scss @extend issue - DONE
+4. Theme state should be present globally [localstorage or redux?]